NuteBurn/nuteburn.github.io/about.md

 # Me

-I have very little experiance gardening and growing anything other than houseplants.
+I have very little experience gardening and growing anything other than houseplants.

 This project was born out of the desire to create a simple grow journal documenting my journey.
 Its more for me than it is for you.